Retire Afloat © 2020

 One summer holiday a party of us went to the Christian Sailing school on the Isle of Wight where we undertook 2 weeks of sailing tuition.
 This was my first experience of travelling under sail.

-During my career as a hotelier the only sailing I got to do was during our holidays.
+During my career as a hotelier the only sailing and water sports I got to do was during our holidays.
 This included learning to scuba dive in Hawaii on a large sailing Catamaran and chartering a 40’ yacht with crew in Cuba.
 Hiring small sail boats on the beach in other countries completed my total sailing experience up until 2013.

-One day whilst scouring the internet to find a holiday I came across an advert from Scotsail who are base at Largs.
+One day whilst scouring the internet to find a holiday I came across an advert from Scotsail who are based at Largs.
 I discussed it with Anne (who to my surprise seemed keen on the idea!) and so we booked a 5-Night RYA Competent Crew package.
 This is the first major RYA Yachting Qualification - no prior experience is required, and many people come along as a learn-to-sail holiday, or to gain the required miles for the RYA Day Skipper certificate.

 We spent a fantastic week making good friends with our instructor and the other crew who were more experienced than us training for their Coastal Skipper and Yacht Master qualifications.
 We were also lucky to experience night sailing with a RYA examiner aboard!